 Tiverton's Role in the Aquaculture Application Process CRMC makes most Aquaculture Applications types available to coastal municipalities in order to facilitate the permitting process by identifying conflicts and subsequent resolutions.

-During the aquaculture application process, the THC acts in an advisory-only capability and can provide 1) recommendations to the Applicant for modifications or stipulations to the application or 2) a recommendation to CRMC to either approve or not approve the application.
+During the aquaculture application process, the THC provides a venue for applicants to present their proposed aquaculture operation to the public and for the public to ask questions, express concerns, and/or provide support.
+The THC acts in an advisory-only capability and, during the Preliminary Determination Application, can provide 1) recommendations to the Applicant for modifications or stipulations to the application or 2) a recommendation to CRMC to either approve or not approve the application.
 Neither the THC nor the Town of Tiverton has the authority to approve or reject aquaculture applications.